Cacimo-Data/rok-top1k-power/README.md

 ## Odd things to Remember

-New Windows installations will ask to save screenshots to OneDrive.
+* **OneDrive** -- New Windows installations will ask to save screenshots to OneDrive.
 You may not want this.
 To change it, take a screenshot (Alt-PrtScn) and select "No Thanks".

+* **Disk Usage** -- The full scan of 1000 governors creates 3,000 PNG files which uses about 2.4 GB of disk space.
+Plan accordingly, especially if you scan often.
+There are few reasons to keep the images, mostly for debugging purposes, so you may want to decide how long to retain them.